 - Deadlines: there are no deadlines so you can apply whenever you are ready.

 - Assessment process: once we receive your application and all the correct supporting documents, we will assess your application and give you a decision in eight weeks.
-The assessment of our first few applications may take slightly longer than eight weeks as we transition back into our normal grant-giving cycle.

-Application help notes
+Application questions and help notes